privacyguides/privacyguides.org/docs/os/macos-overview.md

 **Lockdown Mode**

 Lockdown Mode disables some features in order to improve security.
-Some apps or features won't work the same way then do when it's off.
+Some apps or features won't work the same way they do when it's off.

 - [x] Click **Turn On**